mikesmitty/curse/README.md

 CURSE is an SSH certificating signing server, built as an alternative to Netflix's BLESS tool, but without a dependency on AWS.

-This software is currently in a alpha state and not recommended for use.
+This software is currently in an alpha state and not recommended for use.

 Requirements
 ------------